 Wood treated with creosote cannot normally be satisfactorily bonded using adhesives.
+Gluing after treatment is not recommended for wood treated with copper-organic oil-based preservatives.

 Wood treated by high pressure with water-based preservatives can normally be bonded satisfactorily provided the wood is first re-dried, (i) to a moisture content suitable for the glue being used (usually less than 22%) and (ii) to the in-service moisture content of the wood.